Laura Whitehorn: Battle of Boston

-During the Boston busing crisis, which the WUO referred to as "the Battle of Boston," Whitehorn was among a small group of the Prairie Fire Organizing Committee (PFOC) activists in the Boston area who sat with baseball bats in people's homes, protecting families from local white supremacists who tried to attack with bats, Molotov cocktails and spray-paint.
-While Whitehorn and other members of the aboveground cadre carried out their vigilance for two years, the WUO engaged in only minor confrontational tactics in response to the Boston crisis.
+During the Boston desegregation busing crisis, which the WUO referred to as "the Battle of Boston", Whitehorn was among a small group of the Prairie Fire Organizing Committee (PFOC) activists in the Boston area who sat in people's homes, protecting them from local white supremacists who tried to attack them with baseball bats, Molotov cocktails and spray-paint.
+While Whitehorn and other members of the above-ground cadre carried out their vigilance for two years, the WUO engaged in only minor confrontational tactics in response to the Boston crisis.

 Prairie Fire Organizing Committee

 The Prairie Fire Organizing Committee, of which Whitehorn was a member, planned the Hard Times Conference (with WUO support and leadership) as a way to build a national multiracial coalition.
 The goal was to bring together a multiracial crowd of more than 2,000 people at the University of Illinois Circle Campus in Chicago, from January 30 to February 1, 1976.
-The slogan for the conference was "Hard Times are Fighting Times."
+The slogan for the conference was "Hard Times are Fighting Times".

-Even though attendance far surpassed what the WUO and PFOC had anticipated, the conference became a political disaster.
+Even though attendance far surpassed what the WUO and PFOC had anticipated, the conference was a political disaster.
 Whitehorn was so nauseated by the politics of the conference that she became physically ill in the middle of it.
-"I hated it more than anything else I've ever done," she told Nicole Kief in an interview on October 20, 2002.
-She began to pull away from the WUO.
+She then began to pull away from the WUO.

-By the early 1980s, Whitehorn was active in a variety of radical organizations, in addition to the May 19 Communist Organization, including the John Brown Anti-Klan Committee and the Madame Binh Graphics Collective, a radical art group named for Nguyen Thi Binh, the Viet Cong's lead negotiator at the Paris Peace Talks.
-During this time, Whitehorn worked with subversive movements in Rhodesia, South Africa and Palestine.
+By the early 1980s, Whitehorn was active in a variety of radical organizations in addition to the May 19th Communist Organization, including the John Brown Anti-Klan Committee and the Madame Binh Graphics Collective.
+During this time, Whitehorn worked with subversive movements in Rhodesia, South Africa, and Palestine.

-Bombings: the May 19 Communist Organization
+Bombings and indictment

-The May 19 Communist Organization, also known as the May 19th Coalition and the May 19 Communist Movement, was a self-described revolutionary organization formed by splintered-off members of the Weather Underground.
+The May 19th Communist Organization, also known as the May 19th Coalition and the May 19 Communist Movement, was a self-described revolutionary organization formed by splintered-off members of the Weather Underground.
 Originally known as the New York Chapter of the Prairie Fire Organizing Committee (PFOC), the group was active from 1978 to 1985.
-Between 1983 and 1985, the group bombed the United States Senate as well as three military installations in the Washington D.C. area and four sites in New York City.
+Between 1983 and 1985, the group bombed the United States Senate as well as three military installations in the Washington, D.C. area and four sites in New York City in protest of the military interventions in Grenada and Lebanon.